 – San Francisco Chronicle

-- 5HE is currently an Ensemble-in-Residence at the Music Institute of Chicago.
+- Fifth House Ensemble is currently an Ensemble-in-Residence at the Music Institute of Chicago.

 - Journey’s development lasted over three years and was the longest project composer Austin Wintory spent developing.